dwarvesf/brainery/consulting/case-study/begroup-augmented-team-to-ship-becorporate-service.md

   - case-study
   - partnership
   - consulting
-title: Augmented beGroup Team To Deliver beCorporate Services
+title: "beGroup: Augmented team to ship beCorporate services"
-date: 2019-11-18
+date: 2020-11-18
 description: They look to ship in short timeline.
 The current engineering team was working on the 1st release of ride-hailing app.
 Wrap-up beCorporate adds a step in perfecting their service.
 authors:
 - duy